serenalotreck/serenalotreck.github.io/pages/projects.md

 ------------------
 ### In a PICKLE: Building out training resources for natural language processing in the plant sciences

 Many state-of-the-art algorithms for information extraction tasks require high-quality labeled data in the target domain, in which entities like genes and proteins, as well as the relationships between entities are labeled according to a set of annotation guidelines.
 While there exist guidelines and datasets for other domains, these resources need development in the plant sciences.
 In this project, we develop the Plant ScIenCe KnowLedgE Graph (PICKLE) corpus, and provide our annotation guidelines along with an initial corpus of 250 annotated abstracts.
+Additionally, we perform an analysis of the impact of adding new types to the evaluation of
 <br><br>
-*This work is currently under review for publication.
-Annotated documents and annotation guidelines will be made available upon publication.*
+This work has been accepted to *in silico* Plants!
+The dataset is available on [Zenodo](https://zenodo.org/records/10076664) and [Huggingface](https://huggingface.co/datasets/slotreck/pickle)

 ### Examining best practices for automated hypothesis generation in the plant sciences